 There is benefit in perseverance.
 If the gentleman has a particular goal and attempts to attain it, at first he may lose his way, but ultimately he will achieve it.
 It is beneficial to make friends in the west and the south, but avoid friends in the east and north.
 Peaceful perseverance will yield good fortune.

-Easy though it is on one level to mock such plausibly deniable, generic advice, many in the East and the West insist that the I Ching helps them to think about problems in new lights and to find new ways forward.
-After all, even if we choose not to invest them with cosmic significance, its nuggets of concentrated wisdom often constitute pretty good life advice.
+Easy though it is on one level to mock such plausibly deniable, generic advice, many in the East and the West insist that the I Ching helps them to think about problems in new lights.
+And more power to them.

 Which plant is not yellow?